Everyday Rails

 • There are a couple of other options in the Ruby Toolbox authentication category.
 I haven’t tried them.

-What do you think?
-Follow along on on Mastodon, Facebook, or Bluesky to let me know what you think and catch my latest posts.
+Follow along on on Mastodon, Facebook, or Bluesky to keep up-to-date with my latest posts.
 Better yet, subscribe to my newsletter for updates from Everyday Rails, book picks, and other thoughts and ideas that didn't quite fit here.

 Buy Me A Coffee